Books

 The theory of the extended mind (EM) by Clark and Chalmers (1998) suggests that cognitive processes can extend beyond the brain and body to include external tools.
 However, the vague criteria for defining extensions risk an overpopulation of minds, with overlapping or nested minds.
 This paper examines this "overpopulation risk" and explores two responses: resisting by refining restrictive criteria or accepting multiple minds.
 We argue that semantic tools, such as Lewis’ reference magnetism and Haslanger & Yablo’s (2024) electromagnetic approach, can address this issue.
 These frameworks help identify referents for "minds" while balancing scientific rigor and conceptual amelioration, supporting EM’s plausibility.

-“The Metaphysics of Video-game Characters” (with E. Olson), early draft
+“Being in the game: The Metaphysics of Video-game Characters” (with E. Olson), advanced draft